-Presburger arithmetic is a logical language to formulate properties of numbers that are expressible using addition and comparison.
-A typical example of such a property is "x + 2y > z and 2x - 3z = 4y".
-This property is satisfied by some valuations (n_x, n_y, n_z) of the triple of variables (x, y, z), like (4, 2, 0), but not by others, like (1, 1, 4).
-We call the former the solutions of the formula.
+Presburger arithmetic is a logical language for expressing properties of numbers by means of addition and comparison.
+A typical example of such a property is "x + 2y > 2z and 2x - 3z = 4y".
+The property is satisfied by some triples (n_x, n_y, n_z) of natural numbers, like (4, 2, 0) and (8, 1, 4), but not by others, like (6, 0, 4) or (2, 2, 4).
+Valuations satisfying the property are called solutions or models.
 We show how to construct for a given formula φ of Presburger arithmetic an NFA A{φ} recognizing the solutions of φ .
+In Section 10.1 we introduce the syntax and semantics of Presburger arithmetic.
+Section 10.2 constructs a NFA recognizing all solutions over the natural numbers, and Section 10.3 a NFA recognizing all solutions over the integers.